mariush2/dotfiles/README.md

 # dotfiles
-Contains dotfiles from different stuff I use
+Dotfiles are configuration files, here are my configuration files for different stuff I use (or have used).